Zeneric09/zen-s-GTA-SA-mod-list/README.md

 <a href="https://www.mixmods.com.br/2023/01/sa-vehfuncs/">Vehfuncs
 </a>

-<a href="https://www.mixmods.com.br/2021/09/mod-ragdoll-bullet-physics-fix-fisica-realista/">Ragdoll Physics mod</a> - use junior_Djjr's ini tweaks
+<a href="https://www.mixmods.com.br/2021/09/mod-ragdoll-bullet-physics-fix-fisica-realista/">Ragdoll Physics mod</a> - use junior_Djjr's ini tweaks. follow the install instruction in the readme (not to be placed in "1" folder!).

 <a href="https://www.mixmods.com.br/2023/10/cleoplus/">Cleo+</a>